Heath Farm Holt

 Heath Farm Holt is a residential service ready to welcome new people and support them in leading an independent life.

-This six-bedroom bungalow has a kitchen, two living rooms, a dining room, a laundry room and two bathrooms - one with a bath, and another wet room-style with a shower.
+This six-bedroom bungalow has a kitchen, two living rooms, a dining room, a laundry room and three bathrooms - one being a wet room-style with a shower.

 Heath Farm Holt also has a private accessible garden for people to relax in when the weather is good, as well as an outdoor gym.
 The site also has a Day Care Centre with four activity rooms, including music and crafts.